doragoncraft/DcEssentials/Cmds&perms.md

 # Placeholder
 [%player%] - Player name

-# Commands and its permmisons
+# Commands and its perms
 /ctc - clears full server chat
   # - decp.ctc.clear
 /ctc lines - shows how many lines of text it will clear